NavidSiahkamarii/AI-Web-Scraper/README.md

 3.Install the required dependencies: pip install -r requirements.txt

-4.To run the web scraper, use the following command streamlit rum main.py
+4.To run the web scraper, use the following command: streamlit rum main.py